stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 - In terminal: ``swift build --help`` shows help options in terminal
 - In terminal: ``swift package`` shows all terminal commands available in SPM
 - In terminal: ``swift build --version`` prints ``Apple Swift Package Manager - Swift 3.0.2 (swiftpm-11750)``
-- You should be able to target individual commit ids via: buildMetadataIdentifier in version.
+- You should be able to target individual commit ids via: buildMetadataIdentifier in Version.
 Google it 🔑
 - in terminal: ``swift package init --type=library`` Creates a SPM starter kit
 - In terminal: ``swift package test`` tests your SPM project
 - In terminal ``swift package init --type executable`` makes an SPM starter kit that can be called from terminal
 - In terminal: ``./.build/debug/<Package-Name>`` will execute your project if its executable

+## Epiphanies:
+SPM forces you to organize your folder structure the "SPM way", I didn't like this at first.
+Source/<project-name>/<file-name>.swift but if you only have one 'module' which you should.
+Modularity and all that.
+Then github.com will not force you to jump through 2 levels to see your files. as github skips 1 level if a folder is inside another folder.
+So you just click sources and there is all your files. all in 1 click.
+NICE! 🔑

 ## Final word:
 We are all DevOps now.
 There is no getting around this, if you want to code efficiently you have to master the art of DevOps.
 Or descend into "dependency hell".
 Package Dependency managers Are not easy to use, but one cannot live with out them.